stehuang/Titanic-Gender/README.md

 # Titanic-Gender
-Survival-Gender analysis of the Titanic dataset competition on Kaggle
+Hello!
+This is my survival-gender analysis of the Titanic dataset competition on Kaggle (https://www.kaggle.com/c/titanic), which is also my first step of analyzing this dataset.

+All of my work is original.